 Chris Wright is Chief Executive of Catch22, the social business driving public service reform.
 He leads the team of 1,800 staff and volunteers that supports over 60,000 people nationally.

 With 30 years' experience across the social care and criminal justice systems, his background spans practice (Chris originally trained as a social worker and probation officer, establishing Nottingham’s first multi-agency Youth Offending Team) and policy (as Head of Performance at the Youth Justice Board).

 Chris has long advocated the need for radical reform of a wide range of public services.
 Under his leadership, Catch22 has not only delivered significant frontline impact, but has grown its work supporting others to transform their services; from advising government behind closed doors through to supporting and investing in big ideas and small delivery charities.

-Chris is a 2018 Grant Thornton 'Face of a Vibrant Economy,' a Fellow of the British Exploring Society, a trustee of Community Links, a trustee of Only Connect and a non-executive director at social investor Numbers for Good.
+Chris is a 2018 Grant Thornton 'Face of a Vibrant Economy,' a Fellow of the British Exploring Society, a trustee of Community Links, a trustee of Only Connect, a trustee of Catch22 Multi-Academy Trust and Launch22.
 Chris’s belief in social justice extends to his commitment to Nottingham Forest one day returning to the Clough glory years.